The git switch branch or git checkout branch are a git CLI that used to move the cursor from branch to another branch during the stack.

 git checkout -B codedtag 564771c

-By this command, it will add a new branch into the point number “564771c“.
+Executing this command will create a new branch starting from the specified point, “564771c”.

 Wrapping Up